DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 • • Less than 4 hours of sleep = 11.5x crash risk

-• • This is equivalent to driving with a BAC at or above the legal limit
+• • This is comparable to a BAC of 0.12–0.15: roughly 1.5 to 2x the legal limit for alcohol

 California Office of Traffic Safety: